FACT-Finder-Web-Components/documentation/markdown/en/documentation/include-scripts.md

 </head>
 ```

-**NOTE**

-The `<style>` tag has to be inlined in the main document.
-If you'll add it to css file it might happen that FOUC appears until your CSS file is loaded properly.
+**Note:** The `<style>` tag must be inlined in the main document.
+If you add it to a CSS file, it might not be loaded fast enough and FOUC might still occur.